 The risk of poor investments does not justify delaying them.
 It means that a company must be sure that it invests in tools that are compatible with its technology and infrastructure and that are easy to use.
 This reduces the slope of the learning curve and guards against the growth of wasteful bureaucracy.

-When engineers think of improving their productivity eyes might glaze over.
+When engineers think of improving their engineering productivity eyes might glaze over.
 They think it must include unnecessary training programs and needless off-sites or yet more bureaucracy.
 What it really requires is investment in the tools and information technologies that help product developers do their jobs better.
 It also means staying current with industry best practices and a posture of continuous iteration and innovation.

-Managerial communication is a frequently missed leverage point for improving product development productivity, as we have mentioned elsewhere.
+Managerial communication is a frequently missed leverage point for improving product development and engineering productivity, as we have mentioned elsewhere.
 In one company we observed how a senior manager asked what he thought was an innocent question that caused the team to spiral out of control.
 The team attempted to redesign the product and the result was an avoidable, three-month slip in the schedule.

-Diagnosing and then reducing the bottlenecks in communication between management and the team, and empowering teams as much as possible, is a low cost/high impact way to boost productivity.
+Diagnosing and then reducing the bottlenecks in communication between management and the team, and empowering teams as much as possible, is a low cost/high impact way to boost engineering productivity.

 If your company is ready to invest in engineering productivity and reap the benefits in terms of the timely, on-budget delivery of the right product to market, then these are the most important steps to take: